-The Permittee shall engage the public to effectively message stormwater pollution prevention, to undertake group activities that highlight storm drain pollution, and contribute volunteer community actions to restore and protect waters of the U.S. The SWMP shall include details of the public involvement and participation strategy.
+The Permittee shall engage the public to effectively message stormwater pollution prevention, to undertake group activities that highlight storm drain pollution, and contribute volunteer community actions to restore and protect Arizona's protected surface waters.
+The SWMP shall include details of the public involvement and participation strategy.